pippinbarr/cart253-2018/modules/core-functions-with-parameters-and-return-values/core-functions-with-parameters-and-return-values.md

 ???

 - Not what we want!
-- Even though we __seem__ to be changing `temperature` to its fahrenheit equivalent, when we print it out on the canvas, it hasn't changed...
+- Even though we __seem__ to be converting `temperature` to its fahrenheit equivalent, when we print it out on the canvas, it hasn't changed...

 ---